Qortal/Brooklyn/mesa 3D driver/docs/gallium/tgsi.rst

 interpolation should be done at, one of ``TGSI_INTERPOLATE_LOC_*``.
 Note that when per-sample shading is enabled, the implementation may choose to interpolate at the sample irrespective of the Location field.

+The CylindricalWrap bitfield specifies which register components should be subject to cylindrical wrapping when interpolating by the rasteriser.
+If TGSI_CYLINDRICAL_WRAP_X is set to 1, the X component should be interpolated according to cylindrical wrapping rules.

 Declaration Sampler View